Port Louis, Falkland Islands: Luis Vernet

 In 1823, the United Provinces of the River Plate granted fishing rights to Jorge Pacheco and the Hamburg-born merchant Luis Vernet.
 The partnership of Pacheco and Vernet did not last, with Vernet forming a new company in 1825.
 An expedition in 1826 proved to be a failure; sailings to the Islands were disrupted by a Brazilian blockade and the boggy terrain of the Islands prevented the Gauchos catching wild cattle in their traditional way.

 In 1828, the United Provinces of the River Plate granted Vernet all of East Falkland together with exclusive fishing and sealing rights.
 Included in the grant was a clause that provided a colony was established within three years, it would be exempt from taxes.
 Settling in the former Spanish capital of Puerto Soledad, Vernet reverted to the use of its original name Puerto Luis.
 By 1831, the colony was well established and advertising for new colonists, although the Lexingtons report (see below) suggests that the conditions on the islands were quite miserable.

 The colony was largely archaic, and the Argentine government hoped that Vernet's appointment would bolster the economic and political status of the colony, given his extensive business operations.

 Vernet was well aware of British claims to the islands.
-Prior to both the 1826 and 1828 expedition, he approached the British consulate with the grant of the United Provinces of the River Plate and obtained their stamp.
+Prior to both the 1826 and 1828 expeditions, he approached the British consulate with the grant of the United Provinces of the River Plate and obtained their stamp.
 While visiting the consulate, he expressed the wish that if the British returned they would take his colony under their protection.
 Vernet also provided written reports on the suitability of the Islands for the British Government.